 - Heat Guy J ends this way, with Daisuke leaving the city, his loved ones, and best friend behind...which comes off as a total non-sequitur since he spent most of the series talking about how much he loved the city.

-- It's a real head-scratcher, because we never find out where he went or what he did while there, or what everyone else has been up to while he's gone.
-It looked like they were going to try to do a sequel, but for some reason never did, so it's just a Cliff Hanger.
+- It's a real head-scratcher because it isn't explained where he went or what he did while there, or what everyone else has been up to while he's gone.
+It looked like they were going to try to do a sequel, but for some reason never did, so it's just a Cliffhanger.

 - Scott himself is sort of forced into it.